 Figure 2 illustrates variations among different sessions.
 The throughput of a TCP session is observed with an increasing drop rate p; p = 0 for the first 5 seconds, p = 0.025 for the second 5 seconds, p = 0.05 for the third 5 seconds, and p = 0.1 for the last 5 seconds.
 The graph plots 6 runs of a single TCP session and the throughput is measured at 1 second intervals.
 Although the throughputs, as a whole, follow the rate reduction rule, large variations are observed among different TCP sessions.
-It indicates that, for this time scale, statistical tests are not applicable to a TCP session.
+It indicates that, for this time scale, statistical tests are not applicable to a TCP session because of a limited number of samples and a large variation in the behavior.

-In this paper, we focus on the behavior of TCP but the same rules should be applied to other protocols for the best-effort Internet.
+In this paper, we focus on the behavior of TCP but the same rules should be applied to other protocols for the besteffort Internet.
 Because TCP is overwhelmingly dominant in the current Internet and will continue to be so in the foreseeable future, any transport mechanism introduced to the Internet should not be more aggressive than TCP at any level so that existing TCP will not starve.